By 37Design |

 If you change your theme, update your WooCommerce image settings, or modify the default image sizes in Settings > Media, your existing images will not automatically update to the new sizes.
 You need to regenerate thumbnails.

 The Regenerate Thumbnails plugin handles this.
 It re-processes every image in your library, creating new versions at the current size settings.
-For large libraries, this can take a while — the plugin runs in batches to avoid server timeouts.
+For large libraries, this can take a while.
+The plugin runs in batches to avoid server timeouts.

 If you have SSH access, WP-CLI is faster: wp media regenerate --yes